drones-fireflies/pso-guidance/README.md

 > ⚠️ **Note**
 >
-> The code repository will be released soon.
+> The repository will be released soon.
-> In the meantime, please contact **Hamza Chakraa** at *hamza.chakraa@enac.fr* with any queries about reproducing our work.
+> In the meantime, and for any questions about this work, please contact **Hamza Chakraa** at *hamza.chakraa@enac.fr*.